zarakfarid/AnomalyDetectionForSampling/README.md

 ### EditJSON Script

-This python scripts increase the number of JSON enteries and also insert anamolies in them.
-It creates a new file with a larger datset and the anomalies inserted in them, which are specified in the script itself.
+This python scripts increases the number of JSON enteries and also insert anamolies in them.
+It creates a new file with a larger datset and the anomalies inserted in them.
+The anomalies are specified in the script itself.

 For running use
 ```
 python3 editJson.py
 ```